daisukeadachi/daisukeadachi.github.io/research.md

 demand in Japan more than labor demand, suggesting that the foreign factor augmentation contributes to reducing the labor share in Japan.</p>

+### [Commuting Zones in Japan](./assets/papers/commuting_zones_rietidp.pdf) (with Taiyo Fukai, Daiji Kawaguchi, Yukiko U. Saito).

+<p align="justify">We construct commuting zones (CZs) in Japan using the inter-municipality commuting patterns observed in the 1980-2015 Population Census.
+We employ the hierarchical agglomerative clustering method adopted by Tolbert and Sizer (1996), who defined the standard CZs in the US.
+As a result, for example, in 2015, from 1,736 municipalities, we construct 265 CZs that are mutually exclusive and collectively exhaustive.
+We discuss the properties of economic variables within and across the CZs and find that CZs are feasible to capture the heterogeneity that exists across labor markets.</p>

+###

 ## Work in progress

 ### Robots on Sale: The Effect of Investment Promotion on Robot Adoption and Employment (with Daiji Kawaguchi and Yukiko U. Saito).